National Party headquarters in Auckland burgled overnight

 Bennett deferred any further comment on the matter to the party itself – a National Party spokesman has been contacted.

-But a staff member, who did not want to be named, told the Herald the break in was "pretty odd".
+But a staff member, who did not want to be named, told the Herald the break-in was "pretty odd".

 He said the office was "a bit of a bunker" and was partially underground.